 On top of performance, ensuring calories, your recovery calories are just as vital.
 On your days off or even just after you have been working out, you need to eat well too.
 Cut down on carbs other than what you need to make sure that your muscle glycogen levels are replenished, and you still have the energy for your day, but make sure you’re balancing it too.

 When you’re having a rest day, for example, you need to really make sure that you’re getting good levels of nutrients from fruit and vegetables.
 At the same time, you need to consume protein for muscle mass and healthy fats for recovery.
-Everything that you eat has a huge part to play if you want to build strength and be able to recover properly.
+Everything you eat has a huge part to play if you want to build strength and recover properly.

-Even after all the above, it’s always an important thing to be able to measure your progression.
+Even after all the above, it’s always important to be able to measure your progression.
 Every fitness goal has different ways of making sure that this is done.
 Strength training is no different.
-Instead of tracking your weight or even the size of your muscles or waist though, strength training has a huge advantage over other styles.
-The one-rep maximum or the general performance of whatever it is that you are trying to improve is where the answers lie.
+Strength training has huge advantages over other styles.
+The one-rep maximum or the general performance of whatever you are trying to improve is where the answers lie.

-The more that you can lift in comparison to when you first started, the further you will have come.
+The more you can lift than when you first started, the further you will have come.
 This is what it’s all about at the end of the day.
-Unless you are single exercise performance specific though, make sure that you are tracking your progress across the board!
+Unless you are single exercise performance specific, make sure that you track your progress across the board!
 One exercise is not enough for a full-body improvement!

 Ultimately, you need to remember that strength is performance-based.
 It’s a complex training style that reflects almost entirely on your improvement rather than body tracking.
 That means you should be looking at the weights you can move and the effect your training is having on your body.